Tomas-Kaiser/docker_tutorial/README.md

 `dokcer rm -f $NAME` in case the container is running we can force to remove it with -f.

 `docker ps -a | grep $name` to search in all containers a specific name of the container.
 It works just for linux.

+### Persisting Data Using Volumes

+`docker volume crate app-data` to create a volume named app-data `docker volume inspect app-data`

+`docker run -d -p 4000:3000 -v app-data:/app/data react-app` -v stands for volume to pass data in app-data to the directory in a container /app/data.
+Any changes there will be stored outside of the container so if we delete a container and create a new one we will still have the data which we created in the previous container there.